What is a Labor Relations Specialist?

-Life As a Labor Relations Specialist
+Daily Life Of a Labor Relations Specialist

 - Identify alternatives to proposals of unions, employees, companies, or government agencies.

-What a Labor Relations Specialist Should Know
+Things a Labor Relations Specialist Should Know How to Do

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.